ST10300672/PROG7311_WalletWay/README.md

 # WalletWay

-WalletWay is a personal budgeting Android application developed as a prototype for PROG7313 Part 2.
+WalletWay is a personal budgeting Android application developed for our final POE project.
 The app enables users to manage their daily expenses, set financial goals, and analyze their spending habits through a simple and intuitive interface.

 ---